SebaJoe/AstroVisBench/generate_code/README.md

 # Generate Code

 Here are scripts you can you use to query major LLM APIs to fill the benchmark.
+This is the same script that was used to prompt LLMs to respond to the benchmark in the paper.

 Currently, this script supports API access to:
 - OpenAI